stefanrinderle/softvis3d/softvis3d-frontend/README.md

 # Unit tests
  * `npm test` will run mocha.
- * `npm test:coverage` will also generate a coverage report (for files required by the tests)
+ * `npm test:coverage` will also generate a coverage report

 # TODOS
  * If ts-node transpilation fails webpack will carry on and the build will still succeed.